jokob-sk/NetAlertX/pialert/plugins/README.md

 * Creating ad-hoc UI tables from existing data in the PiAlert database, e.g. to show all open ports on devices, to list devices that disconnected in the last hour, etc.
 * Using other device discovery methods on the network and importing the data as new devices
 * Creating a script to create FAKE devices based on user input via custom settings
-* ...at this point the limitation is mostly the creativity than the capability (there might be edge cases and need to support more form controls for user input off custom settings, but you probably get the idea)
+* ...at this point the limitation is mostly the creativity than the capability (there might be edge cases and a need to support more form controls for user input off custom settings, but you probably get the idea)

 If you wish to develop a plugin, please check the existing plugin structure.
 Once the settings are saved by the user they need to be removed from the `pialert.conf` file manually if you want to re-initialize them from the `config.json` of the plugin.

 Again, please read the below carefully if you'd like to contribute with a plugin yourself.
-This documentation file might be outdated, so double check the sample plugins as well.
+This documentation file might be outdated, so double-check the sample plugins as well.

 ## ⚠ Disclaimer

-Experimental feature used also to speed up development  and to make the app more maintainable.
 Follow the below very carefully and check example plugin(s) if you'd like to write one yourself.
-Plugin UI is not my priority right now, happy to approve PRs if you are interested in extending/improvintg the UI experience.
+Plugin UI is not my priority right now, happy to approve PRs if you are interested in extending/improving the UI experience.
 Example improvements for the taking:

 * Making the tables sortable/filterable
 * Using the same approach to display table  data as in the Devices section (solves above)